Meaning Of Customs Duty In India And Its Types

 Basic Customs Duty

-This is levied on imported items that are part of Section 12 of the Customs Act, 1962.
-The tax rate is levied as per First Schedule to Customs Tariff Act, 1975.
+This is levied on imported items under Section 12 of the Customs Act, 1962.
+The tax rate is levied as per the First Schedule to Customs Tariff Act, 1975.

 Additional Customs Duty

-It is levied on goods that are stated under Section 3 of the Customs Tariff Act, 1975.
+Additional Customs Duty, also known as Special Countervailing Duty (CVD), is levied on goods stated under Section 3 of the Customs Tariff Act, 1975.
 The tax rate is similar to the Central Excise Duty charged on goods produced within India.
-This tax is subsumed under GST now.
+However, Additional Customs Duty is not subsumed under the Goods and Services Tax (GST) regime and remains in effect for certain goods to protect domestic producers from unfair competition from imports.

 Protective Duty

 This is levied for the purpose of protecting indigenous businesses and domestic products against overseas imports.
-The rate is decided by the Tariff Commissioner.
+The rate of Protective Duty is determined by the Tariff Commission and is based on the difference between the landed cost of the imported goods and the price of the domestically produced goods.

 Education Cess

-This is charged at 2%, with an additional higher education cess of 1%, as included in the customs duty.
+This is charged at 2%, with an additional higher education cess of 1%, as included in the customs duty, bringing the total Education Cess to 3%.

 Anti-Dumping Duty